OrleansContrib/Orleans.SyncWork/README.md

 ### Orleans.SyncWork.Demo.Api

 This is a demo of the `ISyncWork<TRequest, TResult>` in action.
 This project is being used as both a Orleans Silo, and client.
-In a more real world scenario, the grains and silo would be defined and stood up separately from the consumption of the grains, at least in the situations where I've used this design.
+Generally you would stand up nodes to the cluster separate from the clients against the cluster.
+Since we have only one node for testing purposes, this project acts as both the silo host and client.

 The [OrleansDashboard](https://github.com/OrleansContrib/OrleansDashboard) is also brought up with the API.
 You can see an example of hitting an endpoint in which 10k password verification requests are received here: